Newborn sessions | Cleanliness + Health policy

 Additional precautions added due to the Covid-19 pandemic:

-• Only the immediate family (mom, dad, siblings) can be present for the session.
+• Currently, only the immediate family (mom, dad, siblings) may be present for the session.

 Newborn Training + Education